MdSahil-oss/go-systemd-docker/README.md

 **flags:**

 - --name | -n : Name of the deregistering container process.
+- --all | -A : Removes all the running instances.
 - --force | -f : Force stop/delete the running instance otherwise running instance cannot be deleted.

 **args:**

 - arg[0] (optional) : Name of the deregistering container process.
+- ...args (optional): giving more than one args will result in deletion of all the instances.

 ### cmd: run